 Current LIC Share Price & Market Data

-LIC’s current trading metrics — such as P/E, P/B, dividend yield, and market cap — can be verified against widely-used financial data platforms that aggregate stock performance figures and fundamentals, including official exchange data published by the National Stock Exchange of India’s live equity market data.
+LIC’s current trading metrics — such as P/E, P/B, dividend yield, and market cap — can be verified against widely-used financial data platforms, including official exchange data published by the National Stock Exchange of India’s (NSE) live equity market data.
+These fundamentals are further corroborated by historical corporate filings available via the BSE India corporate announcement portal.”

 According to Groww’s LIC share profile, the company’s P/E ratio stands near ~10–11x and dividend yield near ~1.4–1.5%, highlighting its valuation relative to traditional benchmarks.